clare-pack818/clare-pack818.github.io/_posts/2017-10-21-Outing-01-RSA-Botanic-Garden.md

-The Rancho Santa Ana Botanical Garden hosts its annual Fall Planting Day, with FREE Admission.
+The Rancho Santa Ana Botanical Garden hosts its annual Fall Planting Day (free Admission).
 The Garden is open from 8am - 5pm.

 We will walk through the gardens looking to identify 2 birds, pick a 1-foot square area and record what you find, and listen for sounds.